OWASP/www-chapter-jamshedpur/index.md

 ## Call for Speakers

 Would you like to speak on the upcoming OWASP Jamshedpur Webinar?
-[Contact Us](mailto:sagar.patra@owasp.org,prashant.gaurav@owasp.org)

 **Email Format :**